get-salt-AI/SaltAI-Web-Docs/docs/nodes/biotech/protein-generation/rf-diffusion-contigmap-config.md

 ### Need Help?
 * See the [RF Diffusion documentation](../protein-generation/rf-diffusion.md) for more details on contigmap configuration.
-* For further assistance, contact support or visit the SaltAI community forums.
+* Contact support for further assistance.